-On a busy street in Hamtramck, Michigan, a researcher interviews a man about his views on contemporary social issues.
+A volunteer interviews a man who is homeless on a New York City subway in the early morning hours.
 Surveys are just one of the methods sociologists use to collect data.

-► INSIDE
+▶ INSIDE

 What Is the Scientific Method?

 Major Research Designs

 Ethics of Research

 Feminist Methodology

 Queer Theory and Methodology